Frequently Asked Questions

 A: It varies greatly depending on the game you're trying to run.
 A device with 1GHz Cortex-A8 will run many games with a fair amount of frameskip.
 A 1.4+GHz dual-core Cortex-A9 will run most games with little or no frameskip most of the time.Q: What should I do to report a bug?

 A: Report it on these forums.
 Please keep it public instead of PMing or e-mailing us privately so that other users can help you or be helped if there's a solution to your problem.
 When you report a bug it's helpful if you can provide a save state and directions for how to reproduce the problem.Q: Does it help to have multiple CPU cores?

 A: Yes.
 If you have multiple cores DraStic is sped up by being able to offload screen update tasks to another thread.
 If you select the multi-threaded renderer option you will get even more benefit, but this option can cause graphical glitches and instability.Q: Game X worked before, but now it always crashes or freezes when i load it?

 A: Some cheats might cause this.
 Disable cheats globally in the options and then try to start the game again.
 Afterwards you can disable the problematic cheats in the cheat menu, and enable them in the options again.
-Please report to us the game and the exact name of the cheat, so we can fix it.Q: Can I use savegames from other emulators or a flash cart?
+Please report to us the game and the exact name of the cheat, so we can fix it.Q: Can I transfer savegames between DraStic and other emulators or a flash cart?